THE PARABLE OF THE UNFORGIVING SERVANT

 7 In Him we have redemption through His blood, the forgiveness of sins, according to the riches of His grace

 8 which He made to abound toward us in all wisdom and prudence,

 9 having made known to us the mystery of His will, according to His good pleasure which He purposed in Himself.

-Beloved, whatever it will cost you to forgive anyone who has wronged you is nothing in comparison to what it cost God to forgive you all your sins.
+Beloved, whatever it will cost you to forgive anyone who has wronged you is nothing compared to what it costs God to forgive you all your sins.

 Are you still hurting, bitter and angry against someone who has wronged, offended, betrayed, or exploited you in the past?